 What are those cloud images on TV?

-This is a water vapor image compiled from radiometers flown on several geostationary satellites.
-A part of the image has been extracted and appears as a square below the larger satellite image.
+The image to the left is an example of an infrared (IR) image made from a radiometer flown on the GOES satellites.
+This is very typical of the images you see on TV weather shows.
+A piece of this image has been extracted and appears as a square below the larger satellite image.
 This portion of the image contains a cloud and some clear sky areas.
-You can change the appearance of this extracted image by changing the cloud altitude (and its associated ambient air temperature) or the humidity of the upper troposphere (approximately 200 to 600 mb).
+You can change the appearance of this extracted image by changing the cloud altitude (and its associated ambient air temperature) or the surface temperature.
 You do this by moving the sliding scales (scroll bars) accompanying the picture on the right.

 Go BACK to explore more Satellite Imagery